Stung by trade wars, U.S. farmers hope for quick progress on Farm Bill

 With Democrats in control of the House, the deadlock could be resolved, several senior lawmakers said last week, even as Trump reiterated his desire for stricter work requirements in the bill.

+Republican Senator Chuck Grassley said on Tuesday he was not holding his breath for a breakthrough.
+“I have not heard anything positive coming out of the talks between the House and Senate,” he said in a conference call.

 Curt Mether, a corn and soybean farmer from Iowa, said he hoped Trump would back down.

 “I think President Trump will be willing to step down on the work requirements issue in the end as he understands the House will be Democrat-controlled,” he said.

-He noted a new farm bill could help farmers survive the ongoing trade dispute, which has driven China, traditionally the biggest buyer of U.S. agriculture exports, mostly out of the market.
+He noted a new Farm Bill could help farmers survive the ongoing trade dispute, which has driven China, traditionally the biggest buyer of U.S. agriculture exports, out of the market.

 “Some of our export programs are funded through the Farm Bill.
 While we are negotiating with China, it is really important that we get all the trade we can with other countries,” he said.

-Bill Hemesath, an Iowa corn and hog farmer, agreed.
+Bob Hemesath, an Iowa corn and hog farmer, agreed.
 “I’m hopeful...
-Amid the trade tariffs, without a farm bill, we would not have access to market development programs, and these are crucial,” he said.
+Amid the trade tariffs, without a Farm Bill, we would not have access to market development programs, and these are crucial,” he said.

 Dairy farmers, whose trade with Mexico and Canada was hit by tariffs over the summer and have yet to recover despite a new North American trade deal, have also called on lawmakers to settle the deal on the Farm Bill.